 My child is classed as vulnerable.
 Can he come to school?

 As with the above question, check the NHS website but again the school must be told so that we are aware of this.
 All children are expected to return in September.

 Will breakfast and after school club be open?

-When will other year groups be coming back?
+Will all year groups be coming back?